-When it comes to selecting a wetsuit one can easily be overwhelmed with all the options out there.
-We alone offer eight different gender specific models!
-After some research, it can get even more complicated when comparing other brands and models.
-Let’s explore the topic and help you decide on the best suit for you and your goals in the water.
+When it comes to selecting the best wetsuit for swimming one can easily be overwhelmed with all the options out there. blueseventy alone has 8 gender specific models!
+Add in different brands and styles and the choice becomes even more complex.
+Let’s explore the topic and help you decide on the best wetsuit for you and your goals in the water.

-There are several key factors to take into account when buying your first wetsuit
+There are several key factors to take into account when buying your first open water wetsuit:

 - Frequency of Use